John McGill Krumm: Ordained ministry

 Krumm was ordained deacon in June 1938 and priest on December 24, 1938.
 He served as vicar of St Timothy's Church in Compton, California, St Anne's Church in Lynwood, California, and St George's Church in Hawthorne, California, from 1938 to 1941.
-Between 1941 and 1943 he was assistant at St Paul's Church in New Haven, Connecticut, until he became rector of St Matthew's Church in San Mateo, California in 1943.
+Between 1941 and 1943 he was assistant at St Paul's Church in New Haven, Connecticut, until he became rector of St Matthew's Church in San Mateo, California, in 1943.
 In 1948, he was appointed Dean of St Paul's Cathedral in Los Angeles.
 In 1952, he moved to New York City to become chaplain at Columbia University, a post he retained till 1965.
+In 1964, he criticized the church's refusal to seat women deputies at General Convention, calling the church “behind the times, out‐of‐date and Victorian in its attitudes.”
 Then, between 1965 and 1971, he served as rector of the Church of the Ascension in New York City.

 Bishop

 In 1970, Krumm was elected the sixth Bishop of Southern Ohio, and consecrated on March 20, 1971, by the presiding bishop, John E. Hines.
 As bishop, he was a member of the Standing Commission on Ecumenical Relations and was involved with the Consultation on Church Union.
 He was also one of the first bishops to ordain women in 1977, after the Episcopal church approved the ordination of women to the priesthood.
 Krumm retired in 1980 and became Bishop of the Convocation of Episcopal Churches in Europe, residing in Paris until his resignation in 1984.
 In 1983, he became bishop-in-residence at St Paul's Church in Tustin, California, and also Assistant Bishop of Los Angeles.
-Krumm died suddenly on October 23, 1995 in Tustin, California after suffering a heart attack.
+Krumm died suddenly on October 23, 1995, in Tustin, California, after suffering a heart attack.